-In the final post in this series, we’re going to discuss some key terms in an ownership agreement – called an “Operating Agreement” for an LLC or a “Shareholder Agreement” for a corporation.
+In the final post in this series, we’re going to discuss some key terms in an partnership or ownership agreement – called an “Operating Agreement” for an LLC or a “Shareholder Agreement” for a corporation.
 One of the most important reasons owners of a business want to have an ownership agreement is to set out the procedures for how and when an owner can sell his or her interest in the business.

 No one wants to own a small business with someone they don’t know.
 That could happen if one of the owners decides to sell his or her interest in the business to someone else.
 Without an ownership agreement, there’s really nothing to prevent that from happening.
 From the perspective of the remaining owner, this situation can be quite scary.